rpokrovskij/ControlledSerializationJsonConverter/README.md

 Note: `ControlledSerializationJsonConverter` as well as `JavaScriptSerializer` are not thread safe.

 ## Control serialization with ControlledSerializationJsonConverter
-Those concepts and parameters are used
+Those concepts and parameters to controle the serialization are used
 1) **recursionDepth** - number of steps in the object's graph after which serialization will be stoped (avoiding circular references and infinitive serialization process); default `recursionDepth` is 4;
 2) **simpleTypes** list - by default it is a list of CLR standard simple types (like `int`, `datetime`, etc) which will be serialized without going deep into theirs properties therefore "simple types" as a leafs in serialized object's graph; you can add custom types to this list if you are OK with ToString() serialization;
-3) **supportedTypes list and ignoreNotSupported flag** - the list of reference types you are interested in serialization (usually such list will be constructed with `Assembly.GetTypes()` call;
-   Supported Types should contains at least one item (the serialized object's type), otherwise `ControlledSerializationJsonConverter` will be not hooked by JavaScriptSerializer and not used in serialization.
-Once `ControlledSerializationJsonConverter` was hooked it will return (instead of converters for system simple types).
+3) **supportedTypes list and ignoreNotSupported flag** - in simplest configuration it should contain at least one item (serialized object's type), otherwise `ControlledSerializationJsonConverter` will be not hooked by `JavaScriptSerializer` process and not have a chance to start a work.
+Once `ControlledSerializationJsonConverter` was hooked it will not return serialization to parent process except serializng simple system types (leafs).
+If `ignoreNotSupported=true` then all reference types you are interested in serialization should be in this list.
+In that case list of types will be constructed with `Assembly.GetTypes()` call;
    If ***Ignore Not Supported Types flag*** is enabled then types only from this list will be sinchronized;
 4) **Ignore duplicates** - if this flag is setuped then reference type ojects will appear in json only once (objects are tracked by references);
 5) **Formatters** - dictionary `Dictionary<Type, Func<object, string>>` that has a meaning of "for serialization of Type use the function `Func<object, string>`".